Home

 The plate should be nicely formed and clearly defined on the bottom as per photo.

-Return From Fusing Glass Plate To Fusing Glass Projects
+Return From Fusing Glass Plate To Glass Fusing Projects